Bev is a professional musician and music teacher, who has spent more than thirty years teaching, encouraging and mentoring folk musicians of all ages.

 Bev is an experienced and supportive workshop leader.
 Each workshop is unique: tuition is tailored to the ability of participants, whether they are advanced players, improvers or absolute beginners who have never touched a whistle before.
 Bev is able to work with mixed-ability groups and students of all ages.
 She has developed methods which enable … Continue reading Workshops

-Bev is a tutor at the Folk Academy in Barrow-in-Furness, an Arts Council-funded project led by Luke Daniels (Gael Music) and Cumbria Music Service.
-This project aims to encourage school children in Barrow to learn to play folk music and participate in a children’s ensemble.
-Bev’s role in the project has been to teach whole … Continue reading Schools
+Bev is a tutor at the Folk First music project in Barrow-in-Furness, which started life as a Folk Academy (an Arts Council-funded project led by Luke Daniels of Gael Music) in 2017.
+The project aims to teach and support school children in Barrow to learn to play folk music and participate in an ensemble.
+Now … Continue reading Schools and Young People